 The Affordable Care Act — sometimes called Obamacare — is the 2010 federal law intended to increase the availability and affordability of health insurance for Americans while reducing the overall costs of health care.

-Parts of the Affordable Care Act are already in effect.
+The Affordable Care Act is now in effect.
 For example, children can now stay on their parents’ health insurance until age 26 — even if they live on their own and aren’t in school.
 The law also requires insurance companies to cover people with pre-existing conditions and makes it harder to cancel someone’s policy just because they’re ill.

 So what does all this mean to Coloradans?

-Like most Americans, you already have private health insurance, Medicaid, Medicare, or military coverage.
-Therefore, you probably won’t need to do anything.
-Most of the changes have to do with expanding health care coverage to the one in five Americans who are uninsured.
+Since you already have employer-provided health insurance, privately purchased insurance, Health First Colorado (Colorado’s Medicaid program), Child Health Plan Plus, Medicare, or military coverage you probably won’t need to do anything.
+Most of the changes have to do with expanding health care coverage to Americans who are uninsured.

 What if I want to explore my options?

-If you lose your health coverage in the future or are unhappy with your current coverage visit our Get Coverage page to learn about other health coverage options available to you.
+If you lose your health coverage in the future or are unhappy with your current coverage, visit our I Need Health Insurance page to learn about other health coverage options available to you.